lionthroat/paperstacks-redux/README.md

 - 3/7/2020: CSS fixed so that styling now passed correctly to pages with dynamically generated content.
 This was also an issue with a relative vs. absolute URL, and had affected the navbar and other page elements.

 ### Still Needs to be Built Out:
-- Update/Remove Books (soft deadline 3/9/2020)
+- Book: remove (soft deadline 3/9/2020)
-- Update/Remove Authors (soft deadline 3/9/2020)
+- Book: update (soft deadline 3/9/2020)
 - Book: link to author page(s)
 - Book: if no ratings and no reviews, state this and give user option to leave first one.
+- Book: need to be able to list multiple authors
-- Book covers not fully implemented
+- Book: book covers not fully implemented
+- Book: display average star rating

+- Author: remove (soft deadline 3/9/2020)
-- Author pictures not fully implemented
+- Author: pictures not fully implemented

-- Advanced search not completed
-- Display and search by average star rating of books
+- Search: by average star rating of books
-- Search by books that have reviews
+- Search: by books that have reviews
 - After adding a Book, Genre, Author, etc. the server returns a success message, which is a plain HTML message that takes the user away from the main site.
 We need to show the user a success message without seeming to depart from the site / take them away from navigation.
 Multiple possible options for this, including a pop-up, or a success message appended into the DOM.
 - On Add Book: need more work to be able to add New Author at the same time.
 Currently does not read/store information from the modal.
 - On Add Book: need additional server logic to check to see if a Book is being added without Author information (e.g. if they intend to add it later)